 I was born on October 10th and I decided in early January, 2020 that I would document the year, knowing as little as any of us did about what would unfold.
 I thought of it as a curious hook, 10/10 in 2020, but by the end of March, the pandemic pushed me to make a larger and, at the same time, a smaller film.
 My wife, my family, and the living room couch dominated daily life, and that’s where I pointed my camera.
 Covid-19, living in a bubble, election anxiety, and true love became the story lines.
-To reference an old British notion, MY 2020 is a kitchen sink drama, a kind of movie where the story is told by looking at everyday domestic situations, and in fact, one of my favorite scenes includes myself, a coffee maker, and an actual kitchen sink.
-I hope my film resonates with some of the feelings you may have experienced in 2020 and I hope you enjoy.
+To reference an old British notion, MY 2020 is a kitchen sink, a movie genre where the story is told by looking at ordinary domestic situations, and in my film that includes a scene with myself, a coffee maker, and an actual kitchen sink.
+I have always been fascinated with the everyday, and I hope MY 2020 resonates with some of the feelings you may have experienced in your 2020.

 "the whole thing is about trust,